 Your ducts leak heated and cooled air.
 The only question is, how much?
 The Department of Energy estimates that residential ductwork in the typical home leaks at least 20 percent of the conditioned air it conveys.
 Homes built more than 10 years ago, when inexpensive, less durable ductwork was common, tend to leak even more.
 However, the amount of leakage varies according to the static pressure inside the ductwork.
 Closing even a single supply outlet increases air pressure in the system and all leaks spill even greater amounts of cooled or heated air into unconditioned areas like the attic or crawl space.
 As conditioned air is forced out through leaks, rooms take longer to reach thermostat settings and the unit works overtime.
 Berkeley National Laboratory researchers determined that whatever energy gains may be realized by diverting conditioned air from an unoccupied room are more than offset by losses from increased leakage.

-In an HVAC unit, unrestricted system airflow not only assures optimum energy-efficiency and performance, it protects internal components.
-When airflow is obstructed by closed vents, the blower fan is pushing against increased static pressure and may overheat and/or wear out prematurely.
+In an HVAC unit, unrestricted system airflow not only assures optimum energy efficiency and performance but also protects internal components.
+When Mesa AZ air conditioner repair is obstructed by closed vents, the blower fan is pushing against increased static pressure and may overheat and/or wear out prematurely.
 In addition, reduced airflow can overheat the unit, tripping high-limit switches that shut down the system or even damaging the heat exchanger, a critical safety component, as well as the single most expensive part in the system.